Sexual & Gender Based Misconduct

 Non-Consensual Sexual Intercourse (or attempts to commit the same) includes all acts involving any penetration of a bodily cavity with a foreign object, tongue, digit, or genitalia by a person upon another person, without consent and/or by physical force.
 Non-consensual sexual intercourse occurs when imposed under any of the following circumstances:

 a.
 When the complainant is incapable of giving legal consent for mental, developmental, or physical reasons and this fact is known or reasonably should have been known by the person committing the act; or

 b.
 When the act is committed without the person's explicit consent or is against the person's wishes.
 Non-consensual sexual intercourse incorporates any or all of the following: the use of force, threat, intimidation, coercion, duress, violence, or by causing a reasonable fear of harm; or

 c.
 When the complainant is prevented from consenting or resisting because of incapacitation, intoxication or unconsciousness at the time of the act.

 2. Non-Consensual Sexual Conduct:

 a.
-Sexual Assault: Sexual assault (or attempts to commit the same) is the imposition of non-consensual sexual conduct (excluding rape) by a person upon another person, without consent and/or by physical force.
+Sexual Assault: Sexual assault (or attempts to commit the same) is the imposition of non-consensual sexual conduct (excluding non-consensual sexual intercourse) by a person upon another person, without consent and/or by physical force.
 It includes, but is not limited to caressing, fondling, or touching a person's genitalia, buttocks, or breasts.
 It shall also be considered sexual assault when the complainant is compelled to caress, fondle, or touch the assailant's genitalia, buttocks, or breasts.

 b.
 Sexual Contact: Any non-consensual, intentional bodily contact (or attempts to commit the same) in a sexual manner, though not involving contact with/of/by breasts, buttocks, groin, genitals, mouth or other orifice by a person upon another person, without consent and/or by physical force.